 Automating the financial reporting process can save companies time and money while increasing compliance with U.S. Securities and Exchange Commission (SEC) guidelines.

-Secuiryt information and event management (SIEM) specialist LogRhythm has picked VAD Exclusive Networks to oversee the running of its new Connect Partner Programme LogRhythmbelieves it is well-placed to grow in the next few years in the wake of increasing compliance and regulatory demands being hand
+Security information and event management (SIEM) specialist LogRhythm has picked VAD Exclusive Networks to oversee the running of its new Connect Partner Programme.

 The US has granted Google a patent on technology designed to enable targeted advertising based on a smartphone user’s environment